 In 2008 I published a book called Rewild or Die.
 It is a collection of essays and blogs written by my muse and alter-ego, “Urban Scout”.
 In this book Urban Scout explored the philosophy of the emerging rewilding renaissance, in which civilized humans are thought to be “domesticated” through thousands of years of sedentary, agrarian life.
 This way of life is believed to be the root of all environmental destruction and social injustice.
 Rewilding is the process of un-doing this domestication, and restoring healthy, biologically diverse communities.
 Using thoughtful, humorously cynical and at times angry prose, Urban Scout explored how the ideology of civilization clashes with the wild and wild peoples, and how thinking, feeling and most importantly living wild is the only way to reach true sustainability.
 In the summer of 2011 I went on a West Coast book tour.
-Due to requests from readers, I have decided to re-release Rewild or Die.
+Due to requests from readers, I decided to re-release Rewild or Die.
 I finally had a copy-editor go through the book, changed the cover, and slightly altered some of the text, and included a new foreword.
-The new release will be available in late 2015.
-The entire book will also be available to read on my website for free.

 Read a review of the book at CultureChange.org here.